Angle-Uniform Parallel Coordinates: Case Studies

 Fig.~\ref{fig:synthetic}(a) shows that only one strong crossing pattern of negative correlation (highlighted by the orange box) can be seen when using traditional parallel coordinates.
 The discrete nature of the data can be partly visualized by clusters of line segments.
 With combined subsampling and density visualization of angle-uniform parallel coordinates (see Fig.~\ref{fig:synthetic}(c)), and a transfer function with a blue-to-white color map, much more insight is given; several visual patterns of high density (in light blue or white) can be seen.

-Given these visual patterns, we are able to build a mental image of the data (labeled in Fig.~\ref{fig:synthetic}(c) and Fig.~\ref{fig:synthetic_compare}(d)): \begin{enumerate}[noitemsep, topsep=3pt] \item A high-density line structure with an orientation of roughly ${\pi}/{12}$ ($15\degree$). \item Several parallel line structures oriented towards ${\pi}/{6}$ ($30\degree$). \item The same negatively oriented linear structure seen in the traditional parallel coordinates still occurs. \item A medium density line structure with an angle a little greater than ${\pi}/{4}$ (around $56\degree$). \end{enumerate}
+Given these visual patterns, we are able to build a mental image of the data (labeled in Fig.~\ref{fig:synthetic}(c) and Fig.~\ref{fig:synthetic_compare}(d)): \begin{enumerate}[noitemsep, topsep=3pt] \item A high-density line structure with an orientation of roughly ${\pi}/{12}$ ($15\degree$). \item Several parallel line structures oriented toward ${\pi}/{6}$ ($30\degree$). \item The same negatively oriented linear structure seen in the traditional parallel coordinates still occurs. \item A medium-density line structure with an angle a little greater than ${\pi}/{4}$ (around $50\degree$). \end{enumerate}

 A clearer visualization (Fig.~\ref{fig:synthetic}(d)) is achieved by filtering out weak visual patterns using corner filtering and brushing on strong visual patterns with lassos.
 With this diagram, we are able to validate our interpretation of the dataset as seen in the scatterplot in Fig.~\ref{fig:synthetic}(d).
 We associate the brushed patterns in parallel coordinates with the corresponding linear structures in the Cartesian data domain by highlighting the curves with the same colors as the brushes.